danishsyed-dev/FIFA-World-Cup-Match-Outcome-Predictor/README.md

 | 🥈 Random Forest | 56.76% | 0.9179 | 0.7346 |
 | 🥉 LightGBM | 56.13% | 0.9091 | 0.7352 |
 | 📉 Logistic Regression | 55.80% | 0.9095 | 0.7359 |

+### 4. Live Predictions Tracker & Bracket Progression
+The [2_WC_2026_Live_Results.py](file:///c:/Users/Danish/Desktop/GITHUB%20REPOS/FIFA%20World%20Cup%20Match%20Outcome%20Predictor/app/pages/2_WC_2026_Live_Results.py) tracker keeps a live match ledger and builds the active knockout stage tree:
+* **Stage-level Telemetry**: Segmented controls filter summary telemetry (Total Matches, Played, Correct Predictions, and Model Accuracy) dynamically for the selected round.
+* **Auto-progression & disk sync**: When a match concludes, the bracket solver automatically identifies the qualifying winner, updates their team name in subsequent knockout slots in `data/results.csv` on disk, clears Streamlit's cache, and triggers a hot-reload.
+* **Shootout resolutions**: Draws in knockout matches render shootout outcomes.
+If the winner is missing, the match card displays an interactive selectbox to input the shootout winner and save it directly to `data/shootouts.csv`.

 ---